Legal Advice for Terms and Conditions — 11 results

 I have been been drafting quite a few Terms and Conditions for websites lately, and in the course of reviewing some TC out in the wild, I realized that there are few best practices in place.... more

-Written by attorney Dean R. Zakos, almost 2 years ago.
+Written by attorney Dean R. Zakos, about 2 years ago.

 As a seller, you often see a multi-page agreement or a set of terms and conditions submitted by a prospective purchaser in a commercial (non-consumer) transaction.

 You should be... more

 Written by attorney William Yanger, 9 months ago.